brainthinks/dvd_library/dvdstyler/README.md

 1. repeat the steps above for all updated `series`
 1. `yarn run generateCatalog`
 1. open the new catalog in `./build`, adjust the column widths, and save it (also, compare the exact times from the last catalog)
-1. update the order form in google docs with the new details from
+1. update the order form in google docs with the new details
 1. navigate to the orders directory in Dropbox
 1. copy and paste the most recent folder, rename it to have the correct date, with a client name of `PACKAGE`
-1. delete everything except `case_insert`, `disk_face`, and `order.js`
+1. delete everything except `case_insert`, `disc_face`, and `order.js`
 1. `yarn run generate [path to order config file in dropbox]`
 1. ensure everything looks correct
-1. update any times in the catalog
+1. confirm and update any intro times in the config
 1. update the case insert and disk face images
 1. update the order form
 1. update the invoice template